 By providing both privilege and confidentiality, PSOs provide a secure environment where clinicians and health care organizations can collect, aggregate, and analyze data, thus improving quality by identifying and reducing the risks and hazards associated with patient care.

-What to learn more about the NCQC PSO and why you should join ?
+What to learn more about the TQC PSO and why you should join ?